TheRenegadeCoder/sample-programs/archive/t/typescript/README.md

 Welcome to Sample Programs in Typescript!
 To find documentation related to the Typescript code in this repo, look [here.](https://sampleprograms.io/languages/typescript)

-## Sample Programs List - 7/37 :disappointed:
+## Sample Programs List - 11/37 :thinking:

 In this section, we feature a list of completed and missing programs in Typescript.
 See above for the current amount of completed programs in Typescript.
 If you see a program that is missing and would like to add it, please submit an issue, so we can assign it to you.